ordepdev/ordepdev.github.io/_posts/2017-12-26-test-driven-developers.md

 changing any line of code.
 In these situations what was the contribution to the codebase?
 None.
 No changes.
 No tests.

 The optimal workflow is to write a test that can reproduce the reported bug.
 We should start with a broader test scenario.
-The test is green?
+Is the test green?
 Start narrowing the scenario until the bug is found.
 With this approach, we make sure that every change that we make to the source code is covered by a test that was failing.
-If we can't reproduce the bug, at least at the end of the day, the codebase is covered with more real life scenarios.
+If we can't reproduce the bug, at least at the end of the day, the codebase is covered with more real-life scenarios.

 ## It's our job to build a testing culture.
 But how?